ovybe/paterockartsota/README.md

 We also showcase our current output results that were used in the research paper as graphs in the [graphs](./graphs/) folder of the repo, as .png images.

 # Semester 2 Week 1 Update
+We append new images procured from the generated data of a GAN using the first and the second teacher's datasets to said datasets in hopes of improving model performance.
+We train the teacher models ResNet18, ResNext64, DenseNet201 using the newly formed datasets with appended GAN images.
+Pick template for paper depending on where I'll apply.
+# Semester 2 Week 2 Update
-We appended new images procured from the generated data of a GAN using the first and the second teacher's datasets to said datasets in hopes of improving model performance.
-We trained the teacher models ResNet18, ResNext64, DenseNet201 using the datasets with appended GAN images.
-We then trained and logged the PATE and Knowledge Distillation student models with a homogeneous ensemble consisting of the best-performing earlier trained teacher models to analyze further.
-We also trained a student model consisting of the new best-performing models for each dataset to compare with the earlier experiment's resulted best-performing model.
+We train and log the PATE and Knowledge Distillation student models with a homogeneous ensemble consisting of the best-performing earlier trained teacher models to analyze further.
+We also train a student model consisting of the new best-performing models for each dataset to compare with the earlier experiment's resulted best-performing model.
+# Semester 2 Week 3 Update
+Present work done so far to my advisor.
+Work on solving any encountered issues and focus on given suggestions.
+# Semester 2 Week 4 Update
+Analyze achieved results and continue working on SOTA, perform necessary adjustments and work on presentation.
+# Semester 2 Week 5 Update
+Check-up on SOTA with advisor, work on any suggestions and continue work on SOTA.
+# Semester 2 Week 6 Update
+Analyze overall recall results and mark possible labels for removal.
+# Semester 2 Week 7 Update
+Check-up on work with advisor, run marked labels by him for advice.
+Proceed with removing marked label.
+# Semester 2 Week 8 Update
+Start training and logging of each teacher model with each dataset without the market labels.
+# Semester 2 Week 9 Update
+Continue previous week's work and check-up with advisor for further suggestions to follow.
+# Semester 2 Week 10 Update
+Work on research paper, add the new results and finish up.
+# Semester 2 Week 11 Update
+Run paper by advisor, modify/implement based on suggestions.
+# Semester 2 Weeks 12-14 Update
+Weekly meetings with advisor, proofreading and working on SOTA and presentation.